MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 >
 > Ensure the prerelease version of Teams Toolkit is installed.
 For more information, see [install a prerelease version](install-Teams-Toolkit.md#install-a-pre-release-version).

 The Teams App Test Tool (Test Tool) is a utility that streamlines the debugging process of bot-based applications.
 The Test Tool displays a comprehensive list of commands that are used in your app's code, along with their descriptions.
-This way, you can efficiently test your app and identify available commands without the need to manually analyze your code.
+This enables you to efficiently test your app and identify available commands without the need to manually search your code.
 The tool displays the list of commands in either a web page view or a web-based chat view.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/test-tool.png" alt-text="Screenshot shows the Teams App Test Tool Adaptive Card.":::